 And vulnerable.
 The ongoing trade spat between the Trump administration and China has seen restrictions imposed by the US Department of Commerce on Huawei that bar US firms trading with the Chinese tech giant.
 The US delayed the trade ban for 90 days on August 2019.

 The two biggest types of semiconductors are DRAM and NAND.

 The DRAM market has three suppliers: Samsung, SK Hynix and Micron.
 The combination of new fab cost to build the latest DRAM technology, lowish market demand growth and areal density increase, means that the industry cannot afford the entry of another supplier.
 If China Inc. enters the DRAM market then it will be a fourth supplier.
 Handy’s assessment is that the DRAM industry will contract back to three suppliers.
 Either Samsung, SK Hynix or Micron will exit the industry or be acquired.

 Blocks & Files suggestion is that Micron will buy SK Hynix and so add DRAM and NAND capabilities in a single move.

-The NAND industry has higher demand growth and its suppliers – Intel, Micron, Samsung, SK Hynix, Toshiba and Western Digital – can withstand the entry of China Inc. Handy thinks this China’s YMTC will enter mass NAND wafer production 2023.
+The NAND industry has higher demand growth and its suppliers – Intel, Micron, Samsung, SK Hynix, Toshiba and Western Digital – can withstand the entry of China Inc. Handy thinks China’s YMTC will enter mass NAND wafer production in 2023.
 This will extend the current over-supply for a year or two and depress vendor earnings.